-C. Observations of Instructor/Instruction
+B. Observations of Instructor/Instruction

-- 1. What strong points characterize this instructor's teaching?
+- 1. Does the method of instruction observed support student learning of the material presented?
+Why or why not? - 2.
+What strong points characterize this instructor's teaching?
 Content?
 Methods?
-Give examples to illustrate. - 2.
+Give examples to illustrate. - 3.
 What did you find wanting in the instructor's teaching?
-Give examples to illustrate. - 3.
-Is the method of instruction observed the best for this learning situation?
-Why or why not? - 4.
-In what ways does the instructor need to improve?
-Give two or three specific suggestions.
+Give examples to illustrate. - C. Summary and Suggestions - D. Overall Rating of Observation - \\ Please use a separate page to keep informal notes/observations to cite for the narrative section. \\